metrc/VisualizationTools/README.md

-# AnalyticSystem
+# VisualizationTools

-The AnalyticSystem is a [METRC](metrc.org/)-specific R toolkit that is designed to generate analytic datasets from raw [REDCap](https://projectredcap.org/) data.
-An analytic dataset is an R environment filled with pre-defined functions and constructs (i.e. variables) which makes it convenient to work with data from a study.
-Analytic datasets generated from the AnalyticSystem offer the following benefits:
+The VisualizationTools is a [METRC](metrc.org/)-specific R toolkit that is designed to generate data visualizations from raw [REDCap](https://projectredcap.org/) data.
+An data visualization is an R environment filled with pre-defined functions and constructs (i.e. variables) which makes it convenient to work with data from a study. data visualizations generated from the VisualizationTools offer the following benefits:

 * **Consistent, data-matrix-driven workflow:** Common variables are available through standardised names and interfaces called *constructs*.
 These constructs are defined from the data matrix: which allows consistency across REDCap projects and enables analysts to leverage information across studies.
-* **User-friendly, High-level Functions:** Analytic datasets built with the AnalyticSystem exposes study data as high-level R functions, instead of low-level table-slicing operations.
-Need to check if a patient is enrolled in PRECISE?
-Make a call to `precise_enrolled()`, rather than of filtering by half a dozen REDCap fields.
-* **Automated Exporting of REDCap Data:** Instead of having to manually download and format REDCap data, the AnalyticSystem automatically downloads the latest copy of a study, and exposes it as tidy R tables.

-The [AnalyticSystem](https://github.com/metrc/AnalyticSystem) repository contains only the infrastructure-level (i.e. 'system-level') code for the creation of analytic datasets.
-Study-specific analytic datasets can be found in the private [AnalyticCodebase repository](https://github.com/metrc/AnalyticCodebase/).
+The [VisualizationTools](https://github.com/metrc/VisualizationTools) repository contains only the infrastructure-level (i.e. 'system-level') code for the creation of data visualizations.
+Study-specific data visualizations can be found in the private [AnalyticCodebase repository](https://github.com/metrc/AnalyticCodebase/).

 ## Overview